This card is your guide to creating or updating your own cards.

 Which of the three Cs - Curiosity, Connections, and Creating Value - best fit your card?

 What context does your card fit into the most?

 Choose up to two (2) categories for your card.
 This helps frame it for others as they search.

 Tags supplement your card's other fields, plus can help people find your card in search.

 Enter words and phrases that describe your content and approach, such as:

-Does your card align with or reference a group on Engineering Unleashed?
-You can link it to that group in the Related Groups section.
+Does your card align with a group on Engineering Unleashed?
+You can link it to that group in the Related Groups section below.

 |Card Review Rubric||Assessment / Rubric||2/22/2023||-|